 Open VPN or support for VPN client

-Sam Blaque-Viper Phelan
+Sam Blaque-Viper Phelan last edited by

 Is there any progress on allowing the Amplifi router to be a VPN router using VPN software or VPN Client setup like in Tomato or DD-WRT?